Pradeep7879/HelpFullNotes/README.md

                   committed after running composer update

               Finally, any time a developer adds a new dependency to the project, they need to commit both the composer.json file and the composer.lock file to Git.

+14. What is the USE statement in drupal 8 or 9..?

+                  The technique for providing access to other classes/interfaces in Drupal 8 (and PHP in general) is the “use” statement.
+                  It allows you to specify what namespace should be used to load a specific class.
+                  Any dependencies registered in methods that you are extending/defining

+                  Any class that you are extending
+                  Any interface that you are implementing
+                  Any class you are instantiating directly in code

+15. What is Namespace in Drupal 8 or 9..?

+                  Namespaces are a useful feature of object oriented programming (OOP) that allow you to isolate identical class names within different contexts using a syntax that looks a lot like folder hierarchy.